groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 So, a means of transfering files from a non-sensitive area to our industral infrastructure is needed, that includes the systematic control of all files transfered in order to eliminate the risk of malicious files.
-The "Dynamic Security Access Service" (DSAS) aims to be this means of secure transfer.
+The "Decontaminating Security Access Service" (DSAS) aims to be this means of secure transfer.

 The objective of the DSAS is to download security updates, to control their